aws-controllers-k8s/community/docs/content/docs/user-docs/field-export.md

 ---
-title: "Export a Field"
+title: "Copy a resource field into a ConfigMap or Secret"
 description: "Using the FieldExport custom resource"
-lead: "Exporting a spec or status field using the FieldExport resource"
+lead: "Exporting a Spec or Status field using the FieldExport resource"
 draft: false
 menu:
   docs: